Radiology in public focus

 Media Coverage of RSNA

-In February, 431 RSNA-related news stories were tracked in the media.
-These stories had over 400 million audience impressions.
+In April, 805 RSNA-related news stories were tracked in the media.
+These stories had an estimated audience reach of 671 million.

 Coverage included NPR, U.S. News & World Report, Reader’s Digest, San Francisco Chronicle, Yahoo!
 Finance, Drugs.com, MSN.com, WebMD, ScienceDaily, Medical News Today, The Arizona Republic, Houston Chronicle, Pittsburgh Post-Gazette and Auntminnie.com.